-Schuldschein Loan, Due 2016
+Schuldschein Loan, Due 2024

 In conjunction with the acquisition of Faiveley Transport, Wabtec acquired \$137.2 million of a Schuldschein private placement loan which was originally issued by Faiveley Transport on March 5, 2014 in Germany, in which approximately 20 international investors participated.
 This loan is denominated in euros.
-Subsequent to the acquisition of Faiveley Transport, the Company repaid \$95.5 million of the outstanding Schuldshein loan.
-The remaining balance of \$41.7 million as of March 31, 2017 is divided into three tranches with original maturities of 7 and 10 years bearing fixed rates.
-The Company has notified investors of its intention to repay the remaining three tranches in full.
-A summary of the tranches as of March 31, 2017 are as follows:
+Subsequent to the acquisition of Faiveley Transport, the Company repaid \$125.8 million of the outstanding Schuldshein loan.
+The remaining balance of \$11.4 million as of June 30, 2017 has a maturity of seven years and bears a fixed rate of 4.00%.